lucasbaze/aMaze/next.md

 4. Add a monster that roams the walls
 5. Add a counter down timer to figuring your way out of the maze
 6. Touching the walls (instead of running into them currently) marks where you've been
+7. Add a countdown clock in the middle of the maze that is always facing the player ominously